build-on-aws/content/posts/devops-wrong-answers-only/index.md

 ---
 title: "How to Succeed at DevOps: Wrong Answers Only!"
-description: "When it comes to DevOps, you’ve got questions, and we’ve got answers.
-Wrong answers.
-Software teams have been struggling  for ages with the questions I pose here, and in that time we have all witnessed our share of bad answers from unrealistic management, or even misguided senior engineers.
-Let’s learn from these bad answers and see why they just don’t work."
+description: "When it comes to DevOps, you’ve got questions, and we’ve got answers --Wrong answers.
+Read on to learn from the bad answers we've encountered and why they're wrong."
 tags:
   - devops
   - testing